FC Metalist 1925 Kharkiv: History

 The club was established in the summer of 2016 after the original club, FC Metalist Kharkiv, was refused a license by the Football Federation of Ukraine and expelled from national competitions.

 On the initiative of former Metalist player Volodymyr Linke, among others, a new club was created under the name FC Metalist 1925 Kharkiv.
 It entered the Ukrainian Football Amateur League for the 2016–17 season and earned promotion to the Ukrainian Second League the next year.

+In 2018, the club was promoted to the Ukrainian First League and from 2021 it is playing in the highest tier of the Ukrainian assotiation football – at the Ukrainian Premier League.

+On 1 June 2025, Metalist 1925 secure promotion to Ukrainian Premier League from next season after win against Livyi Bereh Kyiv on aggregate 2–0 in promotion-relegation play-off and return to top tier after one year absence.

 Infrastructure

 Metalist 1925 plays its games at Metalist Stadium.
-It has its own training site in the town of Vysoki.
+It has its own training site in the town of Vysokyi.